 #1: Don’t do everything for them.

 When it comes to problem-solving, let your child try on their own first.
 If you’re always stepping in and fixing everything before they can ever try, they will never learn to do things for themselves.
-You can listen and encourage them while they arrive at their own solutions, but by letting them figure out the problem themselves, they will develop critical skills that will make them better adult in the future.
+Remember, you can’t be there for them every second of their life.
+Instead, listen and encourage them as they arrive at their own solutions.
+By letting them figure out the problem themselves, they will develop critical skills that will make them better adults in the future.

 #2: Let them discover disappointment